Company Growth Strategy: 7 Key Steps for Business Growth & Expansion

 For growth, many businesses need to introduce something new.
 Product development — the creation of a new product or the enhancement of an existing one — allows companies to attract new customers and retain existing ones.

 Online fast-fashion retailers are an example of this.
 A company like ASOS built its brand off of clothing.
 To appeal to a bigger customer base, it has since added face and body products, a collection made up of ASOS products and other popular brands.
-If an interested customer prefers to shop for their clothes, makeup, and skincare products at once, the brand now serves as a big draw.

 9. Growth Alliances

-Growth alliances are strategic collaborations between companies.
-They further the growth goals of the involved parties.
-Take JCPenney and Sephora.
-For Sephora, it can’t hurt for the makeup retailer to have more stores across the country.
+Take JCPenney and Sephora from 2006 to 2021.
+For Sephora, it couldn’t hurt for the makeup retailer to have more stores across the country.
 JCPenney, however, needed to keep up with powerhouses like Macy’s and its fully-fledged makeup section.

 10. Acquisitions

 Companies can use an acquisition strategy to promote growth.
-By acquiring other businesses, companies expand their operations through creating new products or expanding into a new industry.
+By acquiring other businesses, companies expand their operations by creating new products or expanding into a new industry.
 One of the more obvious ideas for growth, this strategy offers significant benefits to companies.
 They allow for faster growth, access to more customers, lower business risk, and more.

 Founded in 1837, Procter & Gamble is a consumer goods company known for its acquisitions.
 It initially started in soaps and candles but currently has 65 acquired companies that have allowed it to expand into different markets.
-The list includes Pampers, Tide, Bounty, Tampax, Old Spice, and more.
-Although its sales dipped between 2016-2019, Procter & Gamble’s net sales for 2021 were $76 billion, its best year within the last decade.

 11. Organic Growth